The new 2020 Land Rover Defender has arrived10 September 2019

 As before, it has boxy styling, a spare wheel mounted on the tailgate, ‘Alpine’ windows in the roof and a tall bonnet.
 New lights, grilles, air intakes and alloy wheels bring it up to date, and there’s an option of a contrasting roof, too.

-The longer wheelbase has freed up more space inside, making the Defender feel more airy and user-friendly.
-In most ways, the dashboard is unrecognisable from the previous generation, as Land Rover has pushed the Defender upmarket and included the equipment that customers expect in a new Land Rover.
+The longer wheelbase has freed up more space inside, making the Defender feel airier and more user-friendly.
+In most ways, the dashboard is unrecognisable from the previous generation

-Land Rover’s latest infotainment system is fitted.
+The new Defender includes the latest version of Land Rovers infotainment system.
 Controlled through a responsive 10-inch screen, you can access a range of functions and connect your smartphone through Apple CarPlay and Android Auto.
 A 12.3-inch digital instrument cluster is fitted as standard, too, and software updates arrive ‘over-the-air’.

-The mid-size 110 is likely to be the most popular choice and if you go for this version you’ll have 1,075 litres of boot space with the seats in position and a massive 2,300 litres with the rear seats folded.
-In the larger 130, there’s a 231-litre boot with all three rows up, which expands to 900 or 2,223 litres if you fold one or both seat rows respectively.
+The mid-size 110 is likely to be the most popular choice and if you go for this version, you’ll have 1,075 litres of boot space with the seats in position and a massive 2,300 litres with the rear seats folded.

 You can choose from 197hp and 237hp diesel engines, which allow the Defender to accelerate to 0-62mph in 9.9 and 9.1 seconds respectively.
 You should be able to achieve 37.2mpg in normal, on-road driving from either of these engines, and the CO2 output is 199g/km.